SAS Corne Ouest Promotion Bouygues

 138 668 m² GFA

-Construction of a campus on the future site of the Ministry of Defence at Balard.
+Construction of a campus on the new site of the Ministry of Defence at Balard.
 The project respects the guiding principles of sustainable development.

 On the ground floor, the lobbies run crossways and open up double-height onto the landscaped park.
 The work spaces are modular and light-filled, designed to offer maximum flexibility.
 The interior architecture is understated and elegant; natural and sustainable materials have been selected for their ease of maintenance, durability, and environmental friendliness.